ouya/docs/ouya-everywhere-unity/ouya-everywhere-unity.md

 # Accessing Button Images #

-Unity has an interface to retrieve button images as Texture2D images.
+OuyaController has a static method to retrieve button images as Texture2D images.
 A null Texture2D image means the button was not found.

 ```
 Texture2D buttonTexture = null;